-Women of the church gather early Tuesday morning for study, fellowship & prayer.
-Watch for updates as to when and where the next meetings will begin following this pandemic.
+Women of the church gather early Tuesday morning at 8 AM for study, fellowship & prayer.
+We meet together as Sisters In Christ to offer a place to learn, love and enjoy a cup!

 Adults participate in short-term studies on three or four occasions through the year.
 Some studies are done in-home, and others are offered at the church.
 These often, although not always, focus on current Christian literature.